NVIDIA/DL4AGX/CONTRIBUTING.md

 docker run --runtime=nvidia --rm -it -v $(realpath .):/DL4AGX nvidia/dl4agx #The name of the container built by Dockerfile.dazel (see above)
 ```

-This will mount the repo as a volume (so file changes propogate into the container).
+This will mount the repo as a volume (so file changes propogate in and out of the container).
 The only difference is inside the container use the command `bazel` instead of `dazel`

 ## Installing New System Libraries